S-PScripts/locked-mode-x/README.md

 # locked-mode-x
 Locked Mode X is a simple bypass for Google's locked mode!
+It works as of the latest chromeOS version, v132.

 ## Discovery:
 - In Economics, I had a quiz in locked mode.
 After I did it, I decided to make my own locked mode quiz and try some things to escape it.